webplatform/docs/tutorials/configuring_mimetypes_on_the_server/index.md

 ---
-title: configuring mimetypes on the server
+title: Setting up Mime Types on your server
-tags:
-  - Tutorials
-readiness: 'In Progress'
 notes:
   - 'Initial creation.
 Needs content/links review'
+readiness: 'In Progress'
 summary: 'How to set up media  or mime types for your your server and why you should always make sure they are set correctly.'
+tags:
+  - Tutorials
 uri: 'tutorials/configuring mimetypes on the server'

 ---
-# Setting up Mime Types on your server

 **By [Carlos Araya](http://rivendellweb.net/work)**
 Originally published 4/5/2013

-## Summary
+## <span>Summary</span>

 How to set up media or mime types for your your server and why you should always make sure they are set correctly.